-- NOTE: Hunting recommends the use of non directional inserts for CRA material in elevators and slips. - 4.2.8 A stabbing board or a yoke may be required to offer stability for ease of make-up. - 4.2.9 Ensure that the power tong snub line is at 90° and level with the tong. - NOTE: Ensure that an accurate torque monitoring device (Martin-Decker torque gauge or equivalent) is available, the load cell is for use in the required torque range, and the load cell has been calibrated within the past four (4) months.

-NOTE: Hunting recommends the use of a Dillion gage or equivalent to assist in establishing the torque dump on the tong unit.

-4.3 Cleaning and Thread Inspection
+- 4.2.6 A stabbing board or a yoke may be required to offer stability for ease of make-up. - 4.2.7 Ensure that the power tong snub line is at 90° and level with the tong. - NOTE: Ensure that an accurate torque monitoring device (Martin-Decker torque gauge) is available, the load cell is for use in the required torque range, and the load cell has been calibrated within the past four (4) months. - NOTE: Hunting recommends the use of a Dillion gage to assist in establishing the torque dump on the tong unit. - 4.3 Cleaning and Thread Inspection